-- You reported your pension income as fully taxable on your federal return. - 2.
+- 1. You reported your pension income as fully taxable on your federal return. - 2.
 You reported your pension income on your federal return under the "three-year-rule".

 Pension Adjustment Worksheet - Line B11

-Follow these steps to figure the adjustment.
+Fol Follow these steps to figure the adjustment.

-Worksheet (Keep for your records.)
+Wo Worksheet (Keep for your records.)

-1. Your contribution to annuity.
+Your contribution to annuity.

-1.
+• 1.

 2. Pension amount received in prior

 years.
 2.

+Pension Adjustment Worksheet continued

 3. Remainder of cost (line 1 minus

 line 2 but not less than zero).
 3.

 4. Pension amount received this year.

 4.

-5. Amount from line 3.
+5. Subtract line 3 from line 4 (but

+not less than zero).
 5.

-6. Subtract line 5 from line 4 (but

-not less than zero).
+6. Enter the pension amount taxable

+on your federal return.
 6.

-7. Enter the pension amount taxable

-on your federal return.
+7. Subtract line 6 from line 5.

 7.

-8. Subtract line 7 from line 6.

-8.

-If line 8 is more than zero, enter the amount on line 8 as an
+If line 7 is more than zero, enter the amount on line 7 as an

 addition to income.
 Enter the addition on line B11.

-If line 7 is more than line 6, enter the difference as a
+If line 6 is more than line 5 enter the difference as a